enteropositivo/bip39colors/readme.md

 ### Python

-You can use the library with your browser based project or with NodeJS
+You can use the library within your python project

 ```python
 from bip39colors import *